chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ### The toString() Method

 Code calls toString() on your object when it wants to read useful details about your object.
-For eg, when you pass an object reference to the System.out.println() method, the object's toString() method is called.
+For eg, it is invoked when you pass an object reference to the System.out.println() method.

 ```java